mxmaslin/otus_web/coursera_cbv/README.md

 # Educational site

-The task is to make an educational site with the following features:
+The task was to make an educational site with the following features:

 * Signing up as a student/teacher.
 * As a student, the user can: